docsteveharris/2020-NHS-AI-call/draft.md

 #### Route to Market

-The initial target market would be the NHS in England, Scotland and Wales who together have a published annual budget of £112.8 billion.
+The initial target market would be acute hospital trusts the NHS in England, Scotland and Wales who together have an annual budget in excess of £130 billion.
+The application would be installed by the organisation, and then made available to all wards, including critical care, as well as the bed management and surgical pathway teams.
+Where digital maturity is such that HL7 or FHIR interfaces are unavailable, the application could be deployed to key wards such as critical care with direct (manual) data entry.

+We will work with UCL/UCLH technology transfer teams to develop the correct business model going forwards.

 #### Competitors
+TODO: outline of all other current solutions
 TODO: \[Guys, you need to write a section in here about how else does flow management stuff.
 Anything that might reasonably be considered a competitor.
 You've referred to teletracking above.
 You don't have to do anything detailed, just classify them into groups -- eg: dashboards with no AI, RFID-solution etc etc. Then you need to say why your approach is better.\]

+Dashboarding solutions
+- Epic ...
+Simulation based forecasts
+- Hospital IQ
+- GE Command Centre
+RFID solutions

 #### Commercialisation Strategy